 Searching for more great commercial audio resources?
 Read our post: 11 Best Recording Studios in Minneapolis

 6) Show Off Your Gear

 Organization is crucial when it comes to listing all your recording gear.
 Layout everything by types or sections of gear, such as amplifiers, microphones, instruments, cables, etc. And don't forget SEO for musicians by adding the specific keywords relating to your equipment -- whether a Sennheiser microphone, Ludwig Black Beauty Snare or Martin acoustic guitar.
 Another dynamic that can help you stand out from other music studio websites is including photos of your gear.
 You don’t need to take a picture of every chord or anything, but at least including photos of your most prized possessions helps a viewer envision recording with it.

 7) Testimonials & Samples

 You can have the prettiest website in town, but if you’re lacking the credentials to back up your skills, your viewers can easily get skeptical.
-At the bare minimum, you’ll want to have samples or links to any music recordings you’ve recorded, produced, mixed, or mastered.
+At the bare minimum, you’ll want to have samples or links to any music recordings you’ve recorded, produced, mixed, or mastered in your creative portfolio.
 You don’t necessarily need to post every recording you’ve ever participated in, but you definitely should allow viewers to access several songs or albums that you consider to be your best work.
 If you’ve recorded artists or bands that you’re a personal fan of, see if they’d be willing to say a few words regarding their experience working at your music studio.
 Anything that can add to your credibility and help a listener get a feel for what they’d be working with.